-Students who enroll will be offered an opportunity to attend our programs for a relatively short period of time without incurring a financial obligation, excluding the registration fee, the D.O.T.
+Students who enroll will be offered an opportunity to attend our programs for up to three days without incurring a financial obligation, excluding the registration fee, the D.O.T.
 Physical and D.O.T.
 Drug Screen for CDL students, and Background Check for Basic Nursing Assistant students.
 The school will ensure that students have the necessary books and other materials needed to succeed during this trial period.
 This trial period can play a valuable role by allowing a student to attend classes for a brief period before deciding to continue attending their educational program as a regular student, at which time the student would be responsible for program charges.